YacineMathurin/Management/README.md

 ![plot](./Softrobot Diagram Light.PNG)

 # prerequisite

+You should have had **Git** installed, if not please visit [this page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+You should have had **Node** and **npm** installed if not please visit [this page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), after intalling try node -v and npm -v to chech everything is okay.

 You should have had setup the backend handling authentification and autorization at this page: [Softrobot Access](https://www.qenvilab.space/yacine/softrobot_access)